anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 He'll also demonstrate how Tsuru uses Docker today, and what improvements and new functionality he feels will be most exciting going forward.

+#### <a name="openwhisk"></a>_OpenWhisk: A Serverless Computing Platform_ <span style="font-size: smaller">- [Ioana Baldini](#ioanab) & [Philippe Suter](#philippes)</span>

+OpenWhisk is a serverless computing platform which aims to bring event-based and functional programming to your microservice architecture.
+Ioana and Philippe will discuss basic concepts of serverless platforms, introduce the action container model, and highlight the tradeoffs with other approaches such as virtual machines or containerized services.

+They'll then dive into the architecture of OpenWhisk in more detail, discussing how it uses containers internally, and describing some of the challenges and lessons learned in building a serverless platform.

+Ioana and Philippe will round off with an OpenWhisk demo and a quick preview of what lies ahead for OpenWhisk and serverless computing generally.

 #### <a name="package"></a>_Thinking Inside the Box: Can Containers Solve the Package Problem?_ <span style="font-size: smaller">- [Joe Brockmeier](#joeb)</span>

 "In the beginning there was RPM, and it was good."
 Certainly, Linux packaging has solved many of the problems involved in shipping software, from creation to consumption and maintenance.
 As software development and deployment have evolved, however, new pain points have cropped up that have not been solved by traditional packaging tools.